Bo-Brown-Dev/Road-Crossings/README.md

 ### Null or error handling

+**Out Of Memory Errors**
+The app can quickly run out of memory when processing datasets larger than 3-7 MB.
+The app will not log an error and will sometimes appear "idle".
+Please try to filter your data to less than 5MB for the time being.
+A solution to optimize memory use and prevent OOM errors is in development.

 **Unexpected Data Handling:**

 When an animal Trajectory's line segment matches a road segment exactly, the default behavior